Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Q-tensor Model for Tactoids

 \subsection{Discrete Energy Model}

+To set up the discrete optimization problem, we represent $\mathcal{M}\subset\mathbb{R}^d$ as a simplicial complex, $M$, consisting of $p$ spatial coordinate points, $\vec{x}_i\in M$, $i=1\hdots p$, and $N$ triangular ($d=2$) or tetrahedral ($d=3$) elements.
+We denote by $\vec{X}\in\mathbb{R}^{pd}$ the collection of all $\vec{x}_i\in M$.
+We then use finite elements to discretize the Q-tensor, \eqref{generalQ3D}, over $M$, representing each of the five components as a piecewise polynomial function over the elements of $M$.
+Note that this enforces the symmetry and tracelessness properties of the discrete Q-tensor, which we denote as $Q$.

-To set up the discrete optimization problem, we represent $\mathcal{M}$ as a simplicial complex denoted by $M$ consisting of $p$ spatial coordinate points, $\vec{x}_i\in M$, $1\leq i\leq p$ and $N$ triangular or tetrahedral elements.
-Using linear finite elements, we discretize the Q-tensor, \eqref{generalQ3D}, over $M$ with degrees of freedom defined as $Q_i:=\mathcal{Q}(\vec{x}_i)$ at each point $\vec{x}_i\in M$.
-Note that this discretization leads to three DOFs for the each coordinate of $\vec{x}_i$, and five DOFs for the $Q_i$, one for each $\{q_{xx}, q_{xy}, q_{xz}, q_{yy}, q_{yz}\}$.
-Other finite-element approaches for Q-tensor models have been considered in \cite{Xia2023,Nestler2019, Farrell2023}, as well as for other LC frameworks \cite{Diegel2019, Borthagaray2020, Hirsch2023}.
+Finite-element approaches for Q-tensor models have been considered in \cite{Xia2023,Nestler2019, Farrell2023}, as well as for other LC frameworks \cite{Diegel2019, Borthagaray2020, Hirsch2023}.
+The algorithms we develop in this paper are independent of the specific finite-element spaces chosen as long as the systems remain well-posed.
+However, we choose a linear piecewise-polynomial representation for simplicity, noting that higher-order representations are possible when needed.
+Using such linear finite elements, the degrees of freedom for the Q-tensor are defined as $Q_i:=\mathcal{Q}(\vec{x}_i)$ at each vertex point $\vec{x}_i\in M$.
+Thus, in three dimensions, this discretization leads to $8p$ degrees of freedom: three for each coordinate of $\vec{x}_i$, and five for the $Q_i$, one for each $\{q_{xx}, q_{xy}, q_{xz}, q_{yy}, q_{yz}\}$ at $\vec{x}_i$.

-Next, $\mathcal{F}(\vec{x}, \mathcal{Q})$ and $\mathcal{C}(\vec{x})$ are defined over $M$ to obtain $F(\vec{x}, Q)$ and $C(\vec{x})$,
+Next, $\mathcal{F}(\vec{x}, \mathcal{Q})$ and $\mathcal{C}(\vec{x})$ are defined over $M$ to obtain $F(\vec{X}, Q)$ and $C(\vec{X})$,

-where $\vec{x}\in M$ and $Q$ is the set of degrees of freedom of the Q-tensor defined on $M$, and $\text{Vol}(T_i)$ is the volume of the $i^{th}$ tetrahedra, $T$, in the simplicial complex.
+where $\text{Vol}(T_i)$ is the volume of the $i^{th}$ tetrahedron, $T$, in the simplicial complex.
 The corresponding discrete shape optimization problem is then defined as,

-Here, $M^*$ and $Q^*$ represent the equilibrium configurations of the manifold and the Q-tensor values at each point in $M$ for the minimized configuration.
+where again $\vec{X}\in M$ and $Q$ is a symmetric and traceless 2nd-order tensor whose components are piecewise linear functions defined on $M$.
+Here, $\vec{X}^*$ and $Q^*$ represent the equilibrium configurations of the mesh points in the manifold and the Q-tensor approximation on $M$ for the minimized configuration.